microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 - If you're running Windows, you'll need to install a **bash shell** to run some of the commands.
 Install either the [Git Bash](https://git-scm.com/downloads) client or the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Repository Contents
-- `./Coach/Guides`
+- `./Coach/Solutions`
-  - Coach's Guide and related files
+  - Coach's Solutions and related files
-- `./Student/Guides`
+- `./Student/Resources`
   - Student's Challenge Guide

 ## Contributors